 Technical writing can include STEM fields (such as computer science and engineering) but also areas such as business, health systems, and marketing.
 This type of writing includes both end-use instruction, such as manuals for consumers, and internal documents, such as process reports.
 This course provides students instruction and practice in “real world” writing—progress reports, expenditure accounts, manuals, instructions, directions, summaries—the sort of day-to-day writing that people do in almost every career field.

 This introductory course emphasizes basic management principles as they relate to sports-related enterprises.
 A variety of marketing techniques and approaches are analyzed to broaden students’ background and better allow them to develop effective and comprehensive sports marketing plans.
-Areas of focused will include: creating, developing, and marketing a brand; the importance of keeping a budget for an organization, facility, or team; the importance of fundraising; and the different styles and methods used to gain revenue for the sport-related enterprise.
+Areas of focus will include: creating, developing, and marketing a brand; the importance of keeping a budget for an organization, facility, or team; the importance of fundraising; and the different styles and methods used to gain revenue for the sports-related enterprise.

 English 8 (No high school credit)